alisonfilbey/alison-and-claire-final-project/README.md

 For more information on our data sources, methods, results, and policy implications, read our final report located at ...**/writeup.pdf**.
 An html version of our writeup can be recreated by knitting ...**/writeup.qmd**.

 ## Run our Code:
-To replicate our findings, run the code located in this repository in the following order:
+To replicate our findings, we recommend knitting our ...**/writeup.qmd**, which calls and runs our code files to produce our results.
+You can also replicate our results without knitting our report by running the code located in this repository in the following order:
 1. ...**Code/data_cleaning.py**
 2. ...**Code/plots.py**

 ## Run our App:
-After running ...**Code/data_cleaning.py**, load our shiny app located at ...**shiny-app/app.py** to view our dashboard that displays the locations of severe pedestrian crashes throughout Chicago neighborhoods.
+After knitting our ...**/writeup.qmd** or after running ...**Code/data_cleaning.py**, load our shiny app located at ...**shiny-app/app.py** to view our dashboard that displays the locations of severe pedestrian crashes throughout Chicago neighborhoods.